What is Brennivin – The Black Death?

 Have I not convinced you to try this “aquavit”?

-Have a look what Kara Newman, Spirit Editor for Wine Enthusiast magazine, says about Brennivin spirit:
+Have a look at what Kara Newman, Spirit Editor for Wine Enthusiast magazine, says about Brennivin spirit:

 “Nuanced and palate-cleansing, look for a mild, savoury scent and bracing notes of dill, fennel seed, and pine, plus a brisk, zingy finish that suggests caraway-seeded rye bread.
 Pair this refreshing sip with herring or other savoury bites.”